Click the following link to access that section of the Student Handbook:

 Students can access textbook information via the web page at www.uncp.edu/bookstore.

-The Mary H. Livermore Library, as part of The University of North Carolina at Pembroke, subscribes to the goals of its parent unit and those of The University of North Carolina System.
+The Mary Livermore Library, as part of The University of North Carolina at Pembroke, subscribes to the goals of its parent unit and those of The University of North Carolina System.
 Its main function is to provide educational support for The University of North Carolina at Pembroke, and in attempting to provide such support, the Library secures, catalogs, and makes available informational resources relevant to the University curriculum.
-The Library assists the institutional instructional program by providing instruction in use of research tools and techniques and promotes scholarship by assisting faculty and students with research.
-The Mary H. Livermore Library serves as an information center and a center for cultural enrichment and stimulation locally and regionally.
-The Library also offers reference assistance, inter-library loan, self-service photocopying, typewriters and computers for student use, multimedia equipment and group study rooms, and a comfortable and reasonably quiet setting for study.
+The Library assists the institution’s instructional program by providing instruction in use of research tools and techniques and promotes scholarship by assisting faculty and students with research.
+The Mary Livermore Library serves as an information center and a center for cultural enrichment and stimulation locally and regionally.
+The Library also offers reference assistance, interlibrary loan, self-service photocopying/printing, and computers for student use, multimedia equipment, group study rooms, and a comfortable and reasonably quiet setting for study.

 The telephone number for the Circulation Desk is 521-6516; the Reference Desk number is 521-6656.
-Please consult the website at www.uncp.edu/library to obtain additional library information and access to the library catalog, BraveCat.
+Please consult the website at www.uncp.edu/library to obtain additional library information and access to the Library’s catalog, BraveCat.

-The Library's collection includes over 385,000 volumes, approximately 40,000 print and electronic serial subscriptions, government documents, and a growing collection of media items.
-The Library also subscribes to a number of electronic databases, including full-text ones.
+The Library’s collection includes over 391,000 volumes, approximately 66,000 print and electronic serial subscriptions, government documents, and an extensive collection of media items.
+The Library also subscribes to over 200 electronic databases.
 Staff members are ready to assist you in using the Library to help you get the most out of your studies.
-In the effort to maintain an atmosphere conducive to study, library staff asks that cell phone use be restricted to the outer lobby near the entrance to the Library.

 The Campus Mail Center and student mailboxes are located at the front of the Auxiliary Services Building.
 Operating hours are from 8:00 am-4:30 pm, Monday-Friday.
 Package pickup and other postal services are provided at the mail center.
 Stamps can be purchased during normal business hours.
 Outgoing mail boxes are located in most academic and administrative buildings.